-- Every Child has a right to protection from harm. - The welfare and best interests of the Child are paramount. - Families have the primary responsibility for the upbringing, protection and development of their Children. - Under the Contract of Enrolment the College and Parents will work together in the best interests of the Child. - All actions taken by the College will be in the best interests of the Child and will include the reporting of any suspected criminal behaviours regardless of family issues. - As part of its pastoral care commitments, the College will provide appropriate support to the Child and family where harm is alleged to have taken place. - The College will screen new staff / volunteers in relation to their suitability to work with children.
+- Every Child has a right to protection from harm. - The welfare and best interests of the Child are paramount. - Families have the primary responsibility for the upbringing, protection and development of their Children. - Under the Contract of Enrolment the College and Parents will work together in the best interests of the Child. - All actions taken by the College will be in the best interests of the Child and will include the reporting of any suspected criminal behaviours regardless of family preferences. - As part of its pastoral care commitments, the College will provide appropriate support to the Child and family where harm to a child is substantiated.

+- The College will screen new staff / volunteers in relation to their suitability to work with children.
 [Suitability card & teacher registration will ensure compliance.] - The College will not tolerate behaviours which breach the law and this Policy.
-Such behaviours will result in penalties being imposed by the College. - The College will provide pastoral care to alleged offenders if they are Students or employees of the College. - The confidentiality of all parties will be respected.
+Such behaviours will (after investigation) result in penalties being imposed by the College. - The alleged offender may be stood down for the duration of the investigation. - The College will provide pastoral care to alleged offenders if they are Students or employees of the College. - Natural Justice and the confidentiality of all parties will be provided to the parties.

-Scope
+5. Scope

-This Policy and procedures set out the requirements under Regulation 7 and 16 to provide processes which address the protection of Students.
+This Policy and procedures set out the requirements under Child Protection Legislation (including Regulation 7 and 16) to provide processes which address the protection of Students.
 It applies to all complaints of sexual and physical abuse, to other types of harm and Inappropriate Behaviour.
 This document applies to the whole College community, including employees (including full-time, part-time, permanent, fixed-term and casual), contractors, volunteers and people undertaking work experience and /or vocational placement and students.
 This policy applies to all College activities, both on and off campus.
+It is to be read with other College Policies but where there is any conflict, the child Protection Policy will prevail.

-Policy Statement
+6. Policy Statement

-- The College will comply with the mandatory reporting requirements under the law.

-- The College has Processes in place allowing it to respond to issues of Student Protection promptly and consistently. - The College will work in partnership with the State authorities. - The College will work as appropriate with Family and Child Connect Services. - The College will work in partnership with parents as part of the Contractual Relationship established by the Enrolment Contract. - The College will provide appropriate pastoral support for Students and families. - Penalties for breach of this Policy will attract College-imposed penalties additional to any imposed at law.
+- The College will comply with the mandatory reporting requirements under the law. - The College has Processes in place allowing it to respond to issues of Student Protection promptly and consistently. - The College will work in partnership with the State authorities. - The College will work as appropriate with Family and Child Connect Services. - The College will work in partnership with parents as part of the Contractual Relationship established by the Enrolment Contract. - The College will provide appropriate pastoral support for Students and families. - Penalties for breach of this Policy will attract College-imposed penalties additional to any imposed at law.

-Reporting
+7. Reporting